hackclub/hackclub/workshops/geometric_pattern/README.md

 ---

-NOTES TO SELF:
-- debating how to do this cuz zach told me to write outside in (which is also how i naturally do things)
-  - but i think it would be more gratifying if the user could write inside out
-  - and it would be easier to debug?
-  - DEFINITELY INCLUDE SCREENSHOTS IN THIS WORKSHOP
-- not sure if reversing direction is necessary. but i guess it's a "this is good to know" and shows the flexibility of a for loop?????
-  - might add unnecessary length to the workshop

 - more notes: i also am specifically not repeating myself with code snippets because i want the user to read the english that describes what the code is doing because when you read shit, you process it. instead of just using your eyes to search for code snippets and typing that shit perfunctorily(?is this the adv of perfunctory)